Can I get my out-of-state order enforced in Hawaii? What are the requirements?

-Yes.
 As long as the child custody provision complies with certain federal laws,1 Hawaii can enforce a temporary custody order that is a part of a protection order.

 To have someone read over your order and tell you if it meets this legal standard, contact a lawyer in your area.
-To find a lawyer in your area, please see the HI Finding a Lawyer Page.
+To find a lawyer in your area, please see the Hawaii Finding a Lawyer Page.

 1 The federal laws are the Uniform Child Custody Jurisdiction Act (UCCJA) or the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), and the Parental Kidnapping Prevention Act of 1980.